-The diet stereotype of noshing on carrot and celery sticks all day is a cliche for a good reason -- carrots are a great diet food.
-They're naturally low in calories and full of nutrients that can help your weight loss efforts.
+The diet stereotype of noshing on carrot and celery sticks all day is a cliche for a good reason — carrots are great weight-loss foods.
+They're naturally low in calories and full of nutrients that can help your weight-loss efforts.
 Don't feel doomed to snack on plain raw carrots day after day, though, because there are lots of tasty but diet-friendly ways to include them in your diet.

-Carrots make a great diet food because they're low in calories.
+Including raw carrots in your diet is a smart move because they're low in calories.
 A cup of raw carrot sticks has only 50 calories, which is just 3 percent of the daily calorie "budget" in a 1,500-calorie diet.
 If you're trying to lose weight faster and eating only 1,200 calories a day, a cup of carrot sticks will use up only 4 percent of your calorie allowance.

 Boiled carrots are slightly higher, with 54 calories per cup whereas canned carrots have only 37 calories per cup.
 Whichever type you choose, you can easily make carrots part of your calorie-conscious diet.

 Read more: Side Effects of Eating Too Many Carrots

 Carrots are a nutritional heavyweight when it comes to vitamin A. No matter which type of carrots you choose, you'll get all the vitamin A you need for the day.
 A cup of raw carrots, for example, offers 408 percent of the daily value per cup, while a cup of boiled carrots has 532 percent of the daily value.